 Pipelines¶

 Pipelines are lightweight scripting languages running on DataKit, used for custom parsing and modification of collected data.
 By defining parsing rules, they can finely slice and convert various types of data into structured formats to meet specific data management needs.
-For example, users can extract timestamps, statuses, and other key fields from logs through Pipelines and use this information as tags.
+For example, users can extract timestamps, statuses, and other key fields from logs using Pipelines and use this information as tags.

-The main features of Pipeline include:
+Key features of Pipeline include:

-- As a lightweight scripting language, Pipeline provides efficient data processing capabilities;
+- As a lightweight scripting language, Pipeline provides efficient data processing capabilities.

 - Users can write and debug Pipeline scripts directly on the workspace page, making script creation and batch activation more convenient.